Learn More About The NBN

-NBN is an Australian Government initiative to provide high speed Internet access for most Australians.
-It is one of the major infrastructure projects undertaken by the Government, and involves the rollout of optic fibre cable all over the country to replace the aging copper network.
+The NBN is an Australian Government initiative to provide high speed Internet access to most Australians.
+It is one of the major infrastructure projects undertaken by the Government, involving the rollout of optic fibre cable all over the country to upgrade and enhance the aging copper network.

-In some remote areas where it is not feasible to run optic fibre, NBN is providing NBN fixed wireless or NBN Satellite services.
+In remote areas, or areas with difficult terrain where it is not feasible to run optic fibre, fixed wireless technology or a satellite service called Skymuster is offered.

 Why do I need NBN?

-For businesses, faster Internet speed means better efficiency and effectiveness.
-For instance, staff, customers, and/or suppliers can communicate with each other or have video conferencing with plenty of bandwidth to spare, resulting in better coordination and stronger relationship.
+Faster Internet means greater efficiency and effectiveness when conducting business.
+Staff, customers and suppliers can communicate with each other more efficiently, even using video conferencing with plenty of bandwidth to spare, resulting in better coordination and stronger relationships.

-Once NBN services are available in your area, all you need to do is to contact an Internet Service Provider (ISP) that offers the NBN services.
-There are a number of ISPs who provide Internet services through NBN.
+Once NBN services are available in your area, all you need to do is to contact an Internet Service Provider (ISP) to get connected.
+There are a number of ISPs who provide NBN Internet services.

-The federal government has taken on a mixed-technology method for the NBN implementation.
-What this means is that how you connect to NBN will depend on the technology for your premises.
+The NBN Multi Technology Mix (MTM) means that how you connect to NBN will depend on the technology available for your premises.

-If you have optic fibre connected to your premises, NBN will install a NBN utility box to the outside of your home and a NBN connection box inside your home.
-The NBN connection box, also called a Network Termination Device, provides 4 WAN ports and 2 telephone ports, as shown below:
+In most cases, NBN Co will install an NBN utility box outside of your home and an NBN connection box inside.
+There is some variation, but the NBN connection box, also called a Network Termination Device, will usually have four RJ45 Ethernet ports and two RJ11 telephone ports, as shown below: